This post may contain affiliate links. Read the full disclosure here.

 I love eating one with a cup of coffee in the mornings.

 I tweaked the recipe to create the most tender and moist carrot muffins with a ridiculous amount of flavor.
+For an even better option, dry my morning glory muffins!

 Why this carrot muffin recipe works: